MSLNZ/msl-nlf/docs/example_damped_oscillator_composite.rst

 =============================
 Damped Oscillator (Composite)
 =============================
-In this example, a composite model is created using built-in models to create a model for a `damped oscillator`_ (underdamped case).
+In this example, a composite model is created using built-in :ref:`models <nlf-models>` to create a model for a `damped oscillator`_ (underdamped case).

 The equation for the underdamped oscillator is